anderskristo/guity/README.md

 Simple AngularJS app where you can search for artists and get some basic information.

-Data is provided from the lastFM API.
+Data is provided from the LastFM API.

 ## Usage
 Get your lastFM API key here: http://www.lastfm.se/api